gulnazaki/VariousUniversityProjects/README.md

 ## Introduction to Computer Networks
-Some Python, awk, tcl scripts
+Some Python, awk and tcl scripts to understand network graphs, packets and other basic concepts

 ## Computer vision